yujunz/gitlab.com-runbooks/docs/patroni/user_grants_permission.md

 In order to avoid those errors, you must create all roles previously:

 - First, (in the "origin") export them with `pg_dumpall --roles-only > backup-roles.sql` .
-That will create an SQL file that you can feed up a new postgres instance,
+That will create an SQL file that you can feed to a new postgres instance,
 - In the destination, create the roles with `psql < backup-roles.sql`